SSaishruthi/MAX-Fashion-MNIST-OpenShift/README.md

  })
  ```

- _NOTE_: These fields can very depending on the model.
+ _NOTE_: These fields can vary depending on the model.

 4. Place the prediction code under `_predict` method in `code/model.py`.
    In the above step, we have defined two outputs.
 Now we need to extract these two results